-Michael H. Schill and Susan M. Watcher (2001) mention seven principles to guide housing policy at the beginning of the millennium in order to provide housing to all levels of society.
-The seven principles include the following: -
+Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" mention seven principles to guide housing policy at the beginning of the millennium in order to provide housing to all levels of society.
+The seven principles include the following:-

 - 1. Housing policy must be linked to other policies; - 2.
 Housing policy must fix the mistakes of past and do no harm in the future; - 3.
 To the greatest extent possible, housing programme should work with market rather than against it; - 4.
-Housing vouchers should be the primary source of incremental housing assistance in the future: - 5.
+Housing vouchers should be the primary source of incremental housing assistance in the future; - 5.
 Production subsidies should be used only where special justifications exist such as barrier to supply or desire to promote neighbourhood redevelopment; - 6.
-Housing policy cannot adopt a oone size fits all model and principleo; and - 7.
-Regional solutions are necessary and require that states and localities become responsible partners in removing regulatory barriers.
+Housing policy cannot adopt a "one size fits all model and principle"; and - 7.
+Regional solutions are necessary and require that states and localities become responsible partners in removing regulatory barriers Michael H. Schill and Susan M. Watcher (2001).

-These seven principles become the basis to find out whether the results of the federal government downward direct involvement in PHP implementation fit within the seven principles as stipulated by Schill and Wachter (2001).
-Although housing is not regarded as bricks and mortar issues in which a better housing would improve the lives of its occupants, not much have been done toward that objective.
+These seven principles become basis to find out whether the results of Malaysian federal's government direct involvement in PHP implementation fit within those seven principles as stipulated by them.
+Although housing is not regarded as bricks and mortar issues in which a better housing would improve the lives of its occupants not much have been done toward that objective.